Payroll

 What is payroll accounting: A Guide

 Payroll accounting is a key function within any organisation, ensuring that employee compensation is recorded accurately and reflected correctly in financial records.
-It refers to the process of recording and managing all financial transactions related to employee pay.
+It refers to the process of logging and managing all financial transactions related to employee pay.
 This includes salaries, wages, bonuses, deductions, taxes, and employer contributions.

 Each payroll cycle generates financial data that must be properly documented.
 Accurate records ensure employees are paid correctly and that statutory obligations are met.
 Payroll accounting also feeds directly into broader financial reporting.